seamapi/javascript/README.md

 The SDK supports several authentication mechanisms.
-Authentication may be configured by passing the corresponding options directly to the `SeamHttp` constructor, or with the more ergonomic static factory methods.
+Authentication may be configured by passing the corresponding options directly to the `Seam` constructor, or with the more ergonomic static factory methods.

 > Publishable Key authentication is not supported by the constructor
-> and must be configured using `SeamHttp.fromPublishableKey`.
+> and must be configured using `Seam.fromPublishableKey`.

 #### API Key